Maximinodotpy/articles/011 - Accordion with HTML, CSS (SASS) and JavaScript/_blog/article.md

 ---
-name: 'Accordion with HTML, CSS (SASS) and JavaScript.'
+name: Accordion with HTML, CSS (SASS) and JavaScript.
-slug: 'accordion-with-html-css-sass-and-javascript'
+slug: accordion-with-html-css-sass-and-javascript
-tags: []
+tags:
+  - HTML
+  - JavaScript
+  - CSS
+  - SASS
-category: 'Utility'
+category: Utility
-description: 'Learn how to make an Accordion with HTML, CSS (Sass), and a little bit of Javascript.'
+description: Learn how to make an Accordion with HTML, CSS (Sass), and a little bit of Javascript.
 ---

 This Tutorial will make a reusable Accordion Component with HTML, CSS (Sass), and JavaScript.
 We will make it, so we only have to provide a minimal HTML structure with a few classes for the accordion to work.
 We'll handle most of it in JS and CSS.